 To learn how to control the interface and connect it to other scripts, read Build your first game UI in Godot.

 Only use Control nodes when you design your interfaces.
 They have unique properties that allow them to work with one another.
 Other nodes like Node2D, Sprite, etc. will not work.
 You can still use some nodes that work with others like the AnimationPlayer, Tween or the StreamPlayer.
 Control nodes are CanvasItems like Node2D, so you can apply shaders to them.

 All control nodes share the same main properties:

 Once you understand the basics of the Control node, it will take you less time to learn all the nodes that derive from it.

 The 5 most common UI elements¶

 Godot ships with dozens of Control nodes.
 A lot of them are here to help you build editor plugins and applications.
-To learn more about them, check the guide about Advanced UI nodes and Themes.

 For most games, you’ll only need five types of UI elements, and a few Containers.
 These five Control nodes are: